 We all know about the importance of location when choosing a home.
 Where you choose to live is every bit as important as the kind of home you choose to live in.
 Choosing the location of your home can be a little tricky.
 Sure, you can get a feel for how far it is from important locations such as schools, shopping, and other family activities.
 But that’s only part of the picture.

-If you’re purchasing an existing home, you can get a bit of a sense for the existing community.
+If you’re purchasing an existing home, you can get a bit of a sense of the existing community.
 But what if you want a newer home?
 If you’re building a brand new home, it’s a little harder to do that because if the homes are being built it can be hard to visualize what the community will look like.
 With a model home, you’ll often have the ability to see the community that is developing around it.
 We build homes in a variety of different communities in the greater Rochester area and we have model homes in numerous communities.

 More Bang for Your Buck

 I’ll let you in on a little secret.
 When builders build a model home they like to show off just a little bit.
-OK, that’s really not a big secret, but it’s true.
-We builders use model homes as showcases.
+OK, that’s really not a big secret, but it’s true; builders use model homes as showcases.
 That means we tend to put our best foot forward.
 A model home will often have upgraded floor plans.
 It’s likely to have upgraded finishes for flooring, cabinets, and countertops.
 What that means is that you can get top-of-the-line materials and design for a great price.
 Builders also tend to use interior designers to decorate the interiors of model homes.
 And while you won’t get to keep the furniture and pictures they use to stage the model, you’ll still get the benefit of having had a professional’s touch in color-coordinating things.
 You can also tap into a professional’s design flair by taking pictures of the staged home and then adapting that interior look to your personal tastes.

 What can you do when you have your heart set on a new home—but simply don’t have the time to wait?
 That’s where a model home can really shine.
 You may need to make a move quickly for a number of reasons: